 Outdoor enthusiasts are now able to rock climb the face of Mount Helena, in addition to hiking the trails available around Mount Helena City Park.
-In 2017, a group of rock climbers worked with the City of Helena to make this new excursion possible.
 Mount Helena is the first city-owned park in Montana with established rock climbing.

 The climbing walls are located about 1-mile from the parking area above Reeder’s Village on the 1906 Trail.
 They provide a range of difficulties and heights from 60 to 120 feet.
 Click here for more information on climbing routes.